mdaninas/C242-PS006/readme.md

 # Glusity (Mobile Development)

 This capstone project will create a diabetes management mobile app using MVVM architecture and Kotlin in Android Studio.
 With a user-friendly design from Figma, the app will store blood sugar data in cloud Database, while Retrofit will manage online updates.
-Glide will ensure responsive image loading, providing users with a smooth experience for health management.

 ## **MD Path :**
 | Name                              | Student ID  | Universitas   |